trixi-framework/TrixiParticles.jl/docs/src/general/surface_reconstruction.md

 # [Surface Reconstruction](@id surface_reconstruction)

-For three-dimensional simulations, a continuous free surface can be reconstructed from the fluid particles with [`SurfaceReconstruction`](@ref), either directly from particle snapshots, systems, solutions, or initial conditions with [`reconstruct_surface`](@ref), or during a simulation with [`SurfaceReconstructionCallback`](@ref), which shares the same engine.
-See the [postprocessing example](@ref examples) for usage (`examples/postprocessing/surface_reconstruction_3d.jl`).
+For two- and three-dimensional simulations, a continuous free surface can be reconstructed from the fluid particles with [`SurfaceReconstruction`](@ref), either directly from particle snapshots, systems, solutions, or initial conditions with [`reconstruct_surface`](@ref), or during a simulation with [`SurfaceReconstructionCallback`](@ref), which shares the same engine.
+See the [postprocessing example](@ref examples) for usage (`examples/postprocessing/surface_reconstruction_2d.jl` and `examples/postprocessing/surface_reconstruction_3d.jl`).

 This page documents the reconstruction algorithm and its configuration.
-The pipeline below is the configuration validated and used in production; only these settings are part of the package.
+Both dimensions use particle-measure deposition, Gaussian smoothing, and isovalue correction; planar contours use area and the production 3D surface pipeline uses volume.

 ```@eval
 using CairoMakie